 "The commission should face conditions as they are," he said.
 "I speak for myself, and not the Civic Congress.
 I ask that the high schools be closed.
 I heartily approve closing of the Vocational School, but if choice was to be made between high schools and the Vocational School, I would say close the high schools.
 Before selling the home of anyone to meet impossible taxes, I say cut to the bone by getting rid of everything that is not absolutely necessary.

-Bennett challenged the statement of Hall that government costs were
+statement of Hall that government costs were responsible for conditions

-Wasilewski, speaking for you the South Camden Civic Association, denounced
+speaking for you the South Camden Civic Association, denounced the

 their preparation of the Budget.

-have failed to do.
-You are making us eat red herring, and we want you to
+do.
+You are making us eat red herring, and we want you to eat red

 "All these things suggested here today have been considered," he said.
 "We five men came into office with the idea of serving the people.
 I know the business of financing the city is a. serious problem.
 We have endeavored to move the budget into that realm of 'pay-as-you-go!
 We appreciate everything presented here.
 Every taxpayer we look upon as an employer.